How can Native Americans get coverage under the ACA? Are there specific plan options for them?

 Improvements to existing services

 The ACA also made the 1976 Indian Health Care Improvement Act permanent, which enhances and improves the Indian Health Service.
 American Indians have access to free health care via IHS, but the services provided by IHS are not all-encompassing – which means that referrals to specialists outside of the program are common, and often not covered.

 In addition, many people who qualify for tribal care live far from IHS facilities and are thus realistically uninsured.
-So even though Native Americans don’t face penalties for not complying with the individual mandate, and even though they can get care through IHS, it’s probably in their best interest to enroll in coverage through the exchange if they can afford to do so.
+So even though Native Americans don’t face penalties for not complying with the individual mandate, and even though they can get care through IHS, it’s often beneficial to enroll in coverage through the exchange if they can afford to do so.
 In some areas, pilot programs are providing Native Americans with fully subsidized plans through the exchange.